a-wieczorek/Weather/README.md

 -*Register* - If the entered login is not found in *postgreSQL* database, a new user is created and the user is logged in analogically with Poznań used as a default city.
 The password is hashed using *PassLib CryptContext* before insertion to the *postgreSQL* database

 -*Check Weather* - A logged user can access the */weather* endpoint to display the weather, temperature, humidity and pressure for a chosen city.
 Data is fetched using an OpenWeatherMap API (http://api.openweathermap.org).
-The user can change the city using a form in the **HTML**
+The user can change the city using a form on the *HTML* page

 -*Log Out* - Upon clicking the button, user's cookie *token* is deleted and the user is redirected to the root page.